Table of Contents

 Holding value on-chain

-For cryptocurrency investors, stablecoins offer a safe haven to park their funds.
+For cryptocurrency investors, stablecoins offer a less volatile option to park their funds.
 This is especially useful during periods of high market volatility when the prices of most digital assets can fluctuate rapidly.

 Stablecoins, however, allow users to take advantage of the stability of fiat currencies without ever going off-chain.